gottacatchenall/ms_false_negatives/README.md

 tallied as a true positive if $M_{ij}=1$.
 If only one of $i$ or $j$ are observed---but not both---in these $n$ observations, but $M_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise ($M_{ij} = 0$).
-This process is illustrated conceptually in @fig:resampling_concept(A).
+This process is illustrated conceptually in @fig:resampling_concept(a).

-In @fig:geometric(C) we see this model of observation applied to niche model networks across varying levels of species richness, and in @fig:geometric(D) the observation model applied to Mangal food webs.
+In @fig:geometric(c) we see this model of observation applied to niche model networks across varying levels of species richness, and in @fig:geometric(d) the observation model applied to Mangal food webs.
 For all niche model simulations in this manuscript, for a given number of species $S$ the number of interactions is drawn from the flexible-links model fit to Mangal data